lcortess/simple-parse-smtp-adapter/README.md

 # Simple Parse Server SMTP Email Adapter

-With this adapter you can send email for reset pasword in parse with SMTP access and custom templates, I am doing methods for support email verification, and templates for reset pasword pages :)
+With this adapter you can send email for reset password and email verification in parse with SMTP access and custom templates, I am doing methods for support email verification, and templates for reset password pages :)

 ### Installation